softwareconstruction240/softwareconstruction/chess/5-pregame/pregame.md

 ```

 #### Testing Requirements:
 1. **Port Initialization:** Ensure your `ServerFacade` constructor accepts the port so it can connect to the dynamic port used by the test server.
 2. **Database Cleanup:** Use a `@BeforeEach` method to clear the database before every test to ensure a clean state.
-3.  **Coverage:** Write at least one positive test (successful operation) and one negative test (expected failure, such as unauthorized access or invalid input) for each public `ServerFacade` method.
+3. **Coverage:** Write tests that achieve at least 80% line coverage on your `ServerFacade` class, and include both successful and failure scenarios where appropriate.

 Example test:
 ```java